coronalabs/corona-docs/markdown/plugin/materialYouColors/index.markdown

 ## Gotchas

-This features is only supported on Android 12+ (Android API Level 31+) and only works with Solar2D 3672+
+This plugin is only supported on Android 12+ (Android API Level 31+) and only works with Solar2D 3672+

 ## Syntax